 We must mention the two biggest home improvement firms in the UK and their bifolding doors.
 The reality is there is very little information about them as Everest and Anglian don’t reveal much.
 They rarely provide detailed information when asked so we can review the products.

-It is our understanding that the Everest Bifolding Door uses the SAPA bifolding door with minor modifications to make it ‘unique’ to Everest.
-Anglian, we believe uses modified AluK bifolding door profiles.
+It is our understanding that the Everest Bifolding Door previously used the SAPA bifolding door with minor modifications to make it ‘unique’ to Everest.
+Anglian, we believe uses modified AluK bifolding door profiles, but we’re not sure.

 Bifolding Doors Quality & Standards